 Another way we accelerate our knowledge about COVID-19 is to use computers in advanced ways like what may be called artificial intelligence, machine learning, machine intelligence, natural language processing, supercomputers, or high-performance computing.
 Computers are not able to do this yet because we have not yet trained a machine how to evaluate scientific research to determine what works.
 The people doing the systematic reviews can train the machine on what they do, and the machine can be developed to help the people do it faster.
 Let's help each other learn how to do it faster while we are doing it.

 For a 2-page summary of this idea see COVID-19 Knowledge Accelerator: Help Us Help Us Overcome COVID-19 Impact at the Speed of Thought

 Soon we should be able to answer this with a big list, derived by compiling the lists of everyone signing up for any of the project support roles noted above.
-As of March 27, 2020 this is an idea offered by Brian S. Alper, MD, MSPH, FAAFP, FAMIA.
-Ideas are derived by building on the contributions of others and this idea is developed by Dr. Alper's roles or interactions with the following groups (in alphabetical order):
+As of March 27, 2020 this was an idea offered by Brian S. Alper, MD, MSPH, FAAFP, FAMIA.
+Ideas are derived by building on the contributions of others and this idea was developed by Dr. Alper's roles or interactions with the following groups (in alphabetical order):

 As of June 26, 2020, COKA had more than 100 working meetings with more than 40 active participants from more than 25 organizations from acedemia, industry, government, and non-profits in 7 countries.

 As of August 1, 2020, Dr. Alper started Computable Publishing LLC to support standard-based machine-interpretable expression of public knowledge, especially related to healthcare and scientific evidence.